sentientazure/superblogdocs/07_accounts/04_python_4_login_page.md

     return render(request, "login.html", context)
 ```

+Here we added the code that responds to the `POST` request, which handles it by validating user's credentials, and logging them in if they're valid and correct.
 Most of this code is familiar to you, from the registration view.
 But there's a bit of code there that's new to you.
 Let's dissect this code!

 ##### `username = form.cleaned_data['username']`